Fusidic acid: Pharmacology

 Fusidic acid acts as a bacterial protein synthesis inhibitor by preventing the turnover of elongation factor G (EF-G) from the ribosome.
-Fusidic acid is effective primarily on Gram-positive bacteria such as Staphylococcus species, Streptococcus species, and Corynebacterium species.
-Fusidic acid inhibits bacterial translation and does not kill the bacteria, and is therefore termed "bacteriostatic".
+Fusidic acid is effective primarily on Gram-positive bacteria such as Staphylococcus, Streptococcus and Corynebacterium species.

-Fusidic acid is an antibiotic, derived from the fungus Fusidium coccineum and was developed by Leo Pharma in Ballerup, Denmark and released for clinical use in the 1960s.
-It has also been isolated from Mucor ramannianus and Isaria kogana.
-The drug is licensed for use as its sodium salt sodium fusidate, and it is approved for use under prescription in South Korea, Japan, Canada, the EU, Australia, New Zealand, Colombia, Thailand, India and Taiwan.
-A different oral dosing regimen, based on the compound's pharmacokinetic/pharmacodynamic (PK-PD) profile is in clinical development in the U.S. as Taksta.
+Fusidic acid is a tetracyclic, naturally occurring steroid derived from the fungus Fusidium coccineum.
+It was first isolated in 1960 and developed by Leo Pharma in Ballerup, Denmark, being used clinically from 1962 onwards.
+It has also been isolated from Mucor ramannianus, an Acremonium species, and Isaria kogana.
+The drug is licensed for use as its sodium salt sodium fusidate, and it is approved for use under prescription in Australia, Canada, Colombia, the European Union, India, Japan, New Zealand, South Korea, Taiwan, Thailand, and the United Kingdom.

 Mechanism of action

 Fusidic acid binds to EF-G after translocation and GTP (guanosine-5'-triphosphate) hydrolysis.
 This interaction prevents the necessary conformational changes for EF-G release from the ribosome, effectively blocking the protein synthesis process.
 Fusidic acid can only bind to EF-G in the ribosome after GTP hydrolysis.

 Since translocation is a part of elongation and ribosome recycling, fusidic acid can block either or both steps of protein synthesis.